 1 week before your event

-Start promoting the event on Twitter with relevant hashtags (e.g. #comedy, #free #camden).
+- Start promoting the event on social media with relevant, high-volume hashtags and tagging the relevant accounts (e.g. #comedy, #camdenevents).

-Publish the event to your Facebook page.
-You can set this up in advance as a draft and just tweak as necessary later to save time in the run-up to your event.
+- Publish the event on your Facebook page.
+You can set this up in advance as a draft and just tweak it as necessary later to save time in the run-up to your event.
 You can do this either directly on Facebook or using one of the external tools available.
-You can reach additional users by employing the tagging feature (simply tag your artists/partners pages using @[page name] feature).
+Tag your artists/partner pages and ask them to share to capitalise on their reach.

-If you are promoting your event with an SMS campaign or mobile flyer, this is the time to send a mobile message with brief event details and a website link to notify your potential attendees.
+- If you are promoting your event with an SMS campaign or mobile flyer, then it’s time to send a message with brief event details and a website link to notify your potential attendees.
 A mobile campaign can be one of the most effective ways to promote events with regard to response numbers – there are many low-cost SMS marketing providers out there that can help you.

 4 days before your event